 But the best part is that all of this is available out of a breakfast byproduct.
 It’s repurposed kitchen trash and practically free.

 Depending on the type of garden that the eggshells are being used on, there may be some required eggshell preparations.
-This all depends on whether or not you’re using the eggshells in areas of your garden that’s growing edible produce.
+This all depends on whether or not you’re using the eggshells for plants in areas of your garden that’s growing edible produce.

 If so, there is a small chance that Salmonella can be passed from raw eggshells to your plants to you.
 So in this case, it’s best that you first lightly cook the eggshells to kill the Salmonella.
 Just spread the shells out on a cookie sheet and bake at 200F for 10 minutes.